chris544460/yaleDonations/README.md

 - make recommendations to the development office about how to improve the donations
 - develop a model to predict the amount of a donation

+## Preliminary Steps

+The cleaning of the data is done in `cleaner_dataExploration.py`.
+This script takes the raw data inside of the folder `rawData` and cleans it.
+It also does some initial exploration of the data.
+The cleaned data is saved inside of the folder `processedData`.

+_Therefore, first you should run `cleaner_dataExploration.py` to clean the data.
+After doing this, you will see a bunch of files inside of the folder `processedData`.
+These files might not be properly formatted (some of them may have differing titles from one another).
+This is because the script `cleaner_dataExploration.py` is still in development.
+I recommend you skim over the files that `cleaner_dataExploration.py` produced and double-check them.
+I recommend you make the necessary final changes manually with a text editor / IDE.
+The data in these files is the data we will use for the rest of the project_

+The wrangling of the data is done in `wrangler_dataExploration.R`.
+This script reads the cleaned data (i.e. each file) from the folder `processedData`.
+Each file is a dataset.
+This script binds all datasets into one: `yaleDonations.csv`, which is saved inside of the folder `processedData`.
+This script also does some other reformatting of the data.

+_Therefore, after you have cleaned the data, you should run `wrangler_dataExploration.R` to wrangle the data.
+After doing this, you will see a file called `yaleDonations.csv` inside of the folder `processedData`.
+This file contains the dataset we will use for the rest of the project, until said otherwise_

 ## Data Exploration

+### Initial Exploration